 Using such a hard fat like tallow indeed makes it a little trickier to work with than many soap recipes.
 You need to purify it.
 When the fats begin to cool, they cool quickly and start to harden up.
 (This happens even faster when using milk instead of water in the recipe.)
 I learned that using an instant read-out thermometer to help me keep an eye on it and starting to stir the water/lye mixture in with the liquid fats before it cools all the way- like at about 110 degrees instead of 90-100 gives me a greater window of opportunity to saponify the mixture and get it into a mold.

 I’m going to assume that you either already know how to make soap.
-All the particulars of the subject are beyond the scope of this post and when I said the ebook I recommend is cheap (UPDATE: It’s no longer available as an ebook, only in a paperback version here), I meant it.
-It’s less than a buck.
+All the particulars of the subject are beyond the scope of this post and when I said the ebook I recommend is cheap.
+It’s less than 5 bucks.
 Money well spent that you’ll easily make up in savings after you make your first batch of soap.
 She covers everything you need to know from basic safety all the way up to more technical subjects complete with an FAQ and a ton of recipes to try out.
 But the most valuable part of it is the encouragement to just try making soap whether your fear is safety related, or because you’re nervous about failing, or whatever your hold up.

 If I can do it, you can do it!
 You can also make some alterations to it like infusing it with flowers.

 If your soap happens to develop soda ash (which is perfectly normal and purely cosmetic) check out my tips for removing soda ash from homemade soap.